 it from getting worse.
 If an underlying condition like diabetes is at fault, your

 healthcare provider will treat that first.
-He or she will then treat the pain and
+They will then treat the pain and other

 In some cases, over-the-counter pain relievers can help.
 Other times, prescription